sous-chefs/php/README.md

 #### Actions

-- :discover: Initialize a channel from its server.
+- `:discover`: Initialize a channel from its server.
-- :add: Add a channel to the channel list, usually only used to add private channels.
+- `:add`: Add a channel to the channel list, usually only used to add private channels.
 Public channels are usually added using the `:discover` action
-- :update: Update an existing channel
+- `:update`: Update an existing channel
-- :remove: Remove a channel from the List
+- `:remove`: Remove a channel from the List

-#### Attribute Parameters
+#### Properties

-- channel_name: name attribute.
+- `channel_name`: name attribute.
 The name of the channel to discover
-- channel_xml: the channel.xml file of the channel you are adding
+- `channel_xml`: the channel.xml file of the channel you are adding
-- pear: pear binary, default: pear
+- `pear`: pear binary, default: pear

 #### Examples